Optimal Short-Circuit Resilient Formulas: Applications for Circuits with Short-Circuit Noise

 \begin{proof} For $z\in\{0,1\}^n$, let $par(z)= z_1 \oplus \dotsm \oplus z_n$ be the parity function.

-Let $F$ be a formula that computes $par(z)$ with AND/OR gates of fan-in~$k$ and depth $depth(F)<(n-1)/k$.
-Assume that~$F$ is resilient to a fraction~$1/5$ of short-circuit noise.
+Let $F$ be a perfect formula that computes $par(z)$ with AND/OR gates of fan-in~$k$ and $depth(F)<\frac56\frac{n}{\log 2k}$.
+Assume that~$F$ is resilient to a fraction of~$1/5$ of short-circuit noise.
 Lemma~\ref{lem:frac-to-corruptions} shows that $F$ is also resilient to $(1/5,1/5)$-corruptions of short-circuits.
-Moreover, assume that the formula's underlying graph is a complete $k$-ary tree.\footnote{If $F$ has a node that has missing children, we can duplicate one of its children to obtain a complete graph.
-This clearly does not change the functionality of $F$, nor its resilience.} Then, using Proposition~\ref{prop:FtoP} we obtain an interactive protocol $\pi$ for $\KW_{par}$ of length $|\pi|= depth(F)<(n-1)/k$ that communicates symbol from alphabet of size $|\Sigma|=k$, and resilient to $(1/5,1/5)$-corruptions.
+Then, using Proposition~\ref{prop:FtoP} we obtain an interactive protocol $\pi$ for $\KW_{par}$ of length $|\pi|= depth(F)<\frac56\frac{n}{\log 2k}$ that communicates symbols from an alphabet of size $|\Sigma|=k$, and is resilient to $(1/5,1/5)$-corruptions.
 This contradicts Theorem~\ref{thm:KWnotresilient}. \end{proof}

 Note that computing the parity of $n$ bits can be done with a formula of depth~$O(\log n)$.
 However, the above theorem shows that any resilient formula for the parity function will have an exponential blow-up in depth, and thus exponential blow-up in size. \begin{corollary} There is no coding scheme that converts any formula~$F$ of size $s$ into a formula~$F'$ of size $o(\exp(s))$, such that $F'$ computes the same function as $F$ and is resilient to $1/5$-fraction of short-circuit gates on every input to output path. \end{corollary}